CTSRD-CHERI/cheri-exercises/src/exercises/4_subobject-bounds/README.md

    compiler tells you.
 This target adds the flags `-Xclang -cheri-bounds=subobject-safe -DUSE_CDEFS_CONTAINEROF`.

-5. Make the suggested change, marking `struct ilist_elem` as `` and recompile once again (with the same flags as just above).
+5. Make the suggested change, marking `struct ilist_elem` as `__subobject_use_container_bounds` and recompile once again (with the same flags as just above).
 Run the resulting program and observe its output.
 Which bounds have not been narrowed?
 Which have?
 Why is that OK?

 ## Source Files